Matsyir/pvp-performance-tracker/README.md

 Tracks PvP performance by keeping track of various stats.
 Mostly useful for 1v1 PvP fights that involve overhead prayers and/or gear switching, Last Man Standing & PvP arena "NHing" being the perfect examples.
 Multi will cause problems. **Potentially inaccurate:** there are some imperfections and assumptions in this plugin, but it is generally accurate for most popular gear setups & spec weapons.

-This plugin was created with significant help from [Mazhar, @maz_rs](https://twitter.com/maz_rs) - notably for the idea & implementation of expected damage (previously deserved damage), as well as a few other helpful suggestions & fixes.
+We now have a discord to discuss the PvP Performance Tracker - feel free to join here: https://discord.gg/6akJbmgdme

+This plugin is a bit of a community project at this point.
+Special thanks to some of the most notable/frequent contributors & helpers:
+- [Mazhar](https://twitter.com/maz_rs) for collaborating with me on this plugin during its initial release.
+He's inspired many of the ideas and helped with a lot of the implementation - expected damage was mostly done by him, and that is definitely the most informative statistic of the plugin.
+- [LogicalSolutions](https://github.com/LogicalSoIutions) for creating & hosting the entirety of the PvP-Hub, fixing the Fight Analysis/Merge process to be used in PvP-Hub, sharing good feedback, helping to test new features, and quickly submitting various fixes.
+- [Sacca](https://github.com/Sacca-1) for implementing opponent HP tracking, KO chance statistic, Hits on Robes statistic, adding support for tons of new gear & spec weapons, and also submitting various fixes.
+- Technically not contributors, but, [Pan1c 07](https://www.youtube.com/@Pan1c07) & [Lagunarium](https://www.youtube.com/@lagunarium) for frequently providing me with very detailed & valuable insights into top-1% PvPer perspectives & concerns, as well as greatly aiding in testing/improving new features.

-Massive thanks to [all other contributors](https://github.com/Matsyir/pvp-performance-tracker/graphs/contributors) as well!
+[All other contributors](https://github.com/Matsyir/pvp-performance-tracker/graphs/contributors) are greatly appreciated as well!
 No matter how big or small your contribution, this plugin wouldn't be where it is today without everyone's help.

 # Details have been moved to [the wiki](https://github.com/Matsyir/pvp-performance-tracker/wiki#pvp-performance-tracker-wiki)